rstemmer/musicdb/README.md

 * MusicDB's state now gets stored with the blacklists and song queue in an extra directory.
   * The directory can be configured: `[server] -> statedir`
 * **:wrench: Change:** New dependency: [shouty](https://github.com/edne/shouty).
 Execute `pip install shouty`.
+* **:wrench: Change:** Song-"preview" in Web UI now uses the MP3-Cache instead of the source audio files.
+This requires updating your HTTP daemon configuration.

 **:wrench: Update:**
 ```